rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 They say, girls are experts in saving screenshots for later..
 See what they got out of it now? **Memories!**

 Just like that Kalpani took a bit of time to make her choice..
 And guess what she said YES!!!..✌ See?
 Is it even possible saying NO to your childhood friend?
 Nah..
 Because both of them knew, they are gonna make a great team..😇
 Then they were preparing for the application .
-First they came up with the name Fusion, which means "The process or result of joining two or more things together to form a single entity."⚛, Thank you google for letting us know about this beautiful meaning.
+First they came up with the name Fusion, which means "The process or result of joining two or more things together to form a single entity."⚛ Thank you google for letting us know about this beautiful meaning.
 As the next step, they went through the approved project list, and kept their eyes on two projects considering their familiarity with the required skills.
 With the help of Kasun and Tharindu, they finalized their decision.
-While the application process is happening, they wanted to find a suitable working place, what place is better than the place you learned it all? yeah, that's why they wanted to work in one of their universities.
+While the application process is happening, they wanted to find a suitable working place.
+What place is better than the place you learned it all? yeah, that's why they wanted to work in one of their universities.

 ### **_“If you have to ask, you’ll never know.
 If you know, you need only ask.”_**
 #### ― J.K.
 Rowling, Harry Potter and the Deathly Hallows ⚡